 Once I dedicated myself and committed to that passion and priority, a lot of the trivial stuff in my life that I used to obsess over or get bogged down by just wasn’t important anymore and I let it go.

 If you don’t have a purpose or goals in your life, then you need to get some!
 Having goals and working towards them will keep you focused on the big picture.

-You deserve to love yourself and to treat yourself with respect.
+You deserve to love yourself and treat yourself with respect.
 You are in charge of that happening.
-Work through this stop doing list and start reveling in the power and strength of truly knowing your worth.
+Work through this stop-doing list and start reveling in the power and strength of truly knowing your worth.